jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### MA 1 What this Part does
 This Part identifies the tax credits to which a person is entitled— (a) under the family scheme for a tax year, see subparts MA to MF and MZ (which relate to working for families tax credits):
-  (b) under the superannuation savings scheme for a year beginning on 1 July and ending on 30 June, see subpart MK (Tax credits for KiwiSaver schemes and complying superannuation funds):
+  (b) under the superannuation savings scheme for a year beginning on 1 July and ending on 30 June, see subpart MK (Tax credits for KiwiSaver schemes and complying superannuation funds).
-  (c) for a redundancy payment, see subpart ML (Tax credits for redundancy payments).
+  (c)

 ### MA 2 Relationship with core provisions
 Section BC 8 (Satisfaction of income tax liability) deals with how a tax credit arising under this Part is applied.